5 Workplace Wellness Statistics Every Employer Should Know

 3) Wellness Programs Reduce Health Care Costs

 There are almost 100 different studies that have looked at the financial impact of wellness programs.
-I have published six of these myself, and I have years of experience conducting some extremely complicated ROI studies.
-These studies are not easy to do and they take years to complete.
+These studies are not easy to do, they take conducting some extremely complicated ROI analyses and they take years to complete.

-In 2001 I published the most comprehensive review ever completed on the financial impact of worksite wellness programs.
+In 2001, the most comprehensive review ever completed on the financial impact of worksite wellness programs was published.

 That study alone are reviewed 100 different research papers.
 The ability of a wellness program to reduce healthcare costs depends upon how effective the program really is.
 Having an occasional lunch and learn about nutrition or just doing a biometric screening will not be enough to move the healthcare cost needle.